Twin Block Retainers in Orthodontics

 How Does the Twin Block Appliance Work

 Dr. Adams may use the Twin Block when the lower jaw needs to grow a lot more forward than the upper jaw.
 And in kids with a lower jaw that is set back.
-Often this is called a deep bite.
+Often this is called a deep bite or retrognathia.
 And there is poor facial profile in the bottom part of the face.
 This condition is called retrognathia.
 The Twin Block is often called a functional orthodontic treatment.
 “Functional” means to move the lower jaw posture position forward to improve the way your teeth bite together.
 The situation is about a lot more than teeth.
 In fact, expanders can not only straighten teeth but also improve breathing and overall health for a lifetime.
 Orthodontic expanders accomplish this by optimizing the shape and size of the mouth, jaws and nasal passageways for better airflow during inhalation and exhalation.

 How Dental Appliances Promote Facial Growth Video